clutch42/SNHU-CS-410-Software-Reverse-Engineering/README.md

 - CS-30704: Apply the fundamentals of assembly language in reverse engineering tasks
 - CS-30705: Review common security issues that may be identified through reverse engineering

+This course uses Codio, a cloud-based integrated development environment (IDE).